jonas-fuchs/varVAMP/docs/usage.md

   -ml MAX_LENGTH, --max-length MAX_LENGTH
                         max length of the amplicons
   -o OVERLAP, --overlap OVERLAP
-                        min overlap of the amplicons -t THRESHOLD, --threshold THRESHOLD
+                        min overlap of the amplicons.
+Only for TILED mode.
+  -t THRESHOLD, --threshold THRESHOLD
                         threshold for nucleotides in alignment to be considered conserved -a ALLOWED_AMBIGUOUS, --allowed-ambiguous ALLOWED_AMBIGUOUS
                         number of ambiguous characters that are allowed within a primer --console, --no-console
-                        show varvamp console output (default: True) -v, --version         show program's version number and exit
+                        show varvamp console output (default: True) --mode MODE           varvamp modes: TILED, SANGER -v, --version         show program's version number and exit

 ```